zpoley/json-command/README.md

     e.g. { obj1 : body }{ obj2 : body }
 * file separated json objects. e.g. cat files/* | json
+* when using -a, a single JSON array

 ## Order of operations